spotlightpa/poor-richard/content/news/2024-11-06-SPLHOUSEWATCH24.md

 topics = ["Elections"]
 +++

+<em>Updated: Nov.
+7, 3:30 p.m.</em>

 HARRISBURG — Control of the closely divided Pennsylvania House is on the line, with just one race still undecided.

 This session, Democrats hold 102 seats in the 203-member chamber, giving the party control over the agenda and critical committees.

 All seats were on the ballot Tuesday.
 As of Thursday, Democrats had won 101 races and Republicans had won 101.
+One race had not been called by the Associated Press.

-Not in question is which party will control the state Senate: Republicans currently hold 28 of 50 seats, and unofficial results indicate they will at least keep their majority.
+Not in question is which party will control the state Senate: Republicans hold 28 of 50 seats, and unofficial results show they will keep their current majority.

 Democrats, Republicans, and their allies <a href="https://www.spotlightpa.org/news/2024/11/pennsylvania-election-2024-state-house-senate-majority-spending/">spent tens of millions of dollars</a> ahead of Tuesday to defend their majorities and flip seats.
-Despite that spending, only a handful of districts were truly in play — with a single-vote majority likely to be the outcome in the state House, regardless of which party prevails.
+Despite that spending, only a handful of districts were truly in play — with a single-vote majority the outcome in the state House, regardless of which party prevails.

 {{<embed/newsletter>}}